troodon55/latiptv/README.md

 # latiptv
-lv , lt , ee, ru iptv list
+lv ,ru iptv list
 first timer for me doing this
-file from external sorce, will edit later by deleting duplicates
+file from external sorce,edited will add more soon